jay23606/kucoin-rebalancer/README.md

 The number of streaming client calls is reset after each threshold cross or manual buy/sell

-Uses market orders

-It may have bugs and I do not guarantee it in any way
+Uses market orders and it may have bugs - I do not guarantee it in any way

 ```csharp
 List<PairInfo> pairs = new List<PairInfo>() {